+The European Central Bank says there has been a "tangible easing" of stress on banks and markets from the eurozone debt crisis.
+It says risks remain, however, particularly if governments slow down their efforts to cut debt and deficits and improve growth.
 The bank is crediting its plan to buy the bonds of heavily indebted countries, which would lower their borrowing costs.
 European Union efforts to establish stronger banking oversight helped too, the bank said Friday.

 Guidelines: Keep it civil and on topic; no profanity, vulgarity, slurs or personal attacks.
 People who harass others or joke about tragedies will be blocked.
 If a comment violates these standards or our terms of service, click the X in the upper right corner of the comment box.
 To find our more, read our FAQ.